jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ### Motivation

-Better encoding can obviously reduce the length of message sents.
+Better encoding can obviously reduce the length of messages sent.
 It remains a question mark how big overall impact this is, however.
 It should only be performed if it gives a measurable overall impact.

 ### Analysis

-Better encoding methods are clearly benefical for improving the detailed-level effectiveness of communications.
+Better encoding methods are clearly beneficial for improving the detailed-level effectiveness of communications.

 The main questions are, however: